Games & Quizzes

 person who is studying at university or other place of higher education.
 People studying at school.

 (Husband, wife) living apart but still married.
-To divide two things by being in between them.
+To live away from your husband or wife.

 /ˈwelkəm/